 - However, common cement mortar can be used in most buildings wherein AAC materials use skinny bed mortar.

-It is economical product used in construction, where a building is specifically designed in modules to accommodate the dimensions of the product.
+It is an economical product used in construction, where a building is specifically designed in modules to accommodate the dimensions of the product.